Another Sad Love Song: Critical reception

 The song received positive reviews from the majority of the music critics.
 Ron Wynn of AllMusic named it a highlight from the album, writing that "Braxton's husky, enticing voice sounds hypnotic on the dismayed track."
 Daryl Easlea of BBC Music praised that it "showed how well an accomplished production team could perform when married with a superior vocalist."
-Larry Flick from Billboard commented, "Braxton cleanly proves herself as a future diva on this slow and rhythmic urban ballad".
+Larry Flick from Billboard magazine said, "Braxton cleanly proves herself as a future diva on this slow and rhythmic urban ballad".
 He added, "The cool thing about Toni is that she's clearly not afraid to get vocally raw and raspy, even when the instrumentation is as smooth as it is here.
 That kind of edge places this already delicious jam head-and-shoulders above the ever-crowded competitive ranks."
 Mitchell May of Chicago Tribune was very positive, writing that on the track, "the ache in her voice is all too real."
 Dave Sholin from the Gavin Report described it as "another L.A., Babyface and Daryl Simmons masterpiece by an artist with a great future".
 Connie Johnson of Los Angeles Times praised Braxton for "going to town on the soul-infused track."

-Ralph Tee from Music Weeks RM Dance Update stated that she "steps out with a vocal Whitney would be proud of on a stylish, medium-paced two stepper that grows on you."
-Another editor, James Hamilton, deemed it a "superb sultry slinky jogger".
+Pan-European magazine Music & Media named it "without doubt one of the best soul ballads of 1993".
+Ralph Tee from Music Weeks RM Dance Update remarked that she "steps out with a vocal Whitney would be proud of on a stylish, medium-paced two stepper that grows on you."
+Another RM editor, James Hamilton, named it a "superb sultry slinky jogger" in his weekly dance column.
 A reviewer from People Magazine called its intro "coiling, almost eerie", "bolstered by her full-throated alto."
 John McAlley of Rolling Stone was extremely positive, writing that, "Another Sad Love Song – with its dynamic vocal, gargantuan hook and clever song-with-in-a-song lyric – surely ranks with 'End of the Road', 'I'm Your Baby Tonight' and 'Every Little Step' as one of LaFace's greatest triumphs."
 McAlley also wrote the song "reinforces Braxton's lovelorn persona, as do several other midtempo ballads that L.A., Babyface and Daryl Simmons have front-loaded into Toni Braxton."

 "Another Sad Love Song" became Braxton's first song to receive a Grammy Award nomination in 1994, for the category "Best R&B Vocal Performance, Female", ultimately winning the award.